Vietnam

 Went to Paris with my colleagues over 2 separate weekends; from 25 Jun (Fri) to 27 Jun (Sun) and from 31 Jul (Sat) to 01 Aug (Sun).
 Traveling to Paris was easy from Switzerland; there was a direct high-speed train from Neuchâtel to Paris train station in about 4-hours.
 The time taken is similar traveling from Singapore to Kuala Lumpur, Malaysia.

 Paris (巴黎) is the capital and largest city in France (法国).
-Many worlds' most visited tourist sights are located in Paris, such as the Eiffel Tower (埃菲尔铁塔), Arc de Triomphe (凯旋门), Champs-Élysées (香榭丽舍大道), Notre-Dame Cathedral (巴黎圣母院), Louvre Museum (卢浮宫), Paris Disneyland (巴黎迪士尼乐园) and Palace of Versailles (凡尔赛宫).
+Many of the worlds' most visited tourist sights are located in Paris, such as the Eiffel Tower (埃菲尔铁塔), Arc de Triomphe (凯旋门), Champs-Élysées (香榭丽舍大道), Notre-Dame Cathedral (巴黎圣母院), Louvre Museum (卢浮宫), Paris Disneyland (巴黎迪士尼乐园) and Palace of Versailles (凡尔赛宫).

 Leisure trip at a glance